Art404/boiler404/README.md

 }
 ```

-Will produce a site with `Apps` & `Design` as top level menu links.
-Within `Apps`, the submenu links will be `javascript`, `python`, and `css`.
-The `home` object will become the first link the menu and will serve as an anchor to the homepage, thus does not need a submenu or url.
+The `home` object will become the first link in the menu and will serve as an anchor to the homepage.
+Any other objects, in this case `Apps`, will become the rest of the links in the menu.

 #### Menu Config Properties